IdentityPython/idpy-oidc/demo/README.md

 What happens is that authentication is assumed to have happened and that it resulted in that **diana** was authenticated.

+## OAuth2 Extension Stories

+The stories display support for a set of OAuth2 extension RFCs

 ### PKCE (oauth2_add_on_pkce.py)

 [Proof Key for Code Exchange by OAuth Public Clients](https://datatracker.ietf.org/doc/rfc7636/).